 2021 University of Michigan Debate Camp

-As of April, 2021 all in-person activities, events and programs involving minors at the University of Michigan will be conducted virtually/online until further notice.
+As of June, 2021 all overnight in-person activities, events and programs involving minors at the University of Michigan will be conducted virtually/online until further notice.
 This remains in effect until otherwise directed by the University of Michigan leadership and public health officials.

 The camp has run every summer since 1985 and we will of course continue to provide the best opportunities for high school students to learn and debate no matter what the environment.

 The camp has a proven track record of success that speaks for itself: 15 of the last 16 winners of the Tournament of Champions and 14 of the last 16 Top Speakers at the TOC are alums of the Michigan Debate Camp.
 In 2020-2021, alums won 40 TOC Bid Tournaments and were Top or 2nd Speaker this year at 41 TOC Bid Tournaments.
 Alums of the Michigan Debate Camp received 285 bids to the TOC this season to date.

 Our 2020 inaugural online debate camp experienced great success- https://news.umich.edu/u-m-summer-debate-camp-transitions-smoothly-to-virtual/

 Many of the 2020 debate camp lectures and practice debates can be found here- https://www.youtube.com/results?search_query=michigan+debate